jamessewell/prague_p2d2_2022_pgx/README.md

 ## PGX Run

-To compile our code for a specific version of Postgres and enter a `psql` shell with the extension ready to use you can run the following command:
+To compile our code for a specific version of Postgres and enter a `psql` shell with the extension ready to use (an compiled in release mode, not debug mode) you can run the following command:

 ```
-cargo pgx run --target pg14
+cargo pgx run --release pg14
 ```

 When you are dropped into the `psql` prompt you can run the following to create the extension, create some demo data, and finally show the extension working vs a PL/pgSQL version (which was installed from that weather.sql file).